rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 Translating between `Value` and `TaggedPtr` will be made easier by creating an intermediate type that represents all types as an enum but doesn't require a valid lifetime.
-We can even write a method on our object header to return this type as the header knows about all runtime types.
+This type will be useful because it is most closely ergonomic with the allocator API and the object header type information.

 ```rust.ignore
 #[derive(Copy, Clone)]